 Fortunately, a running toilet is a fairly common plumbing problem that is pretty easy to identify.
 In this article, we've laid out the four most common causes of running toilets so you can finally eliminate one of life's little annoyances.

 So, before you go out and replace your toilet unnecessarily, let's get started!

 It might be time to replace your flapper.

 The flapper creates a seal at the top of the flush valve and controls the flow of water from your toilet tank to your toilet bowl.
-If your flapper is old, it may not be sealing as well and water may be leaking from the tank to the bowl.
+If your flapper is old, it may not be sealing as well, and water may be leaking from the tank to the bowl.
 In this case, the water will run until the float gets low enough to trigger the fill vale to refill the tank, and then the process will start all over again.

 If you've checked out each of these problems and none of them seem to be the one causing your toilet to run, it's time to check your fill valves.
-Your fill valve should turn off once the flush is complete, but every now and again something will go awry and the valve will overfill the tank until water is having to drain down the overflow pipe.
+Your fill valve should turn off once the flush is complete, but sometimes something will go awry, and the valve will overfill the tank until water is having to drain down the overflow pipe.
 If this is the case, it's time to call in your trusty plumber (that's us) for a new fill valve!

 Well, there you have it — some of the most common causes of running toilets, explained!
 If you need help identifying your exact problem and silencing your toilet for good, or if you have other serious plumbing problems, just give us a call at (864) 242-5511 or click the banner below to schedule service online!
 You can also sign up to become a member of our Diamond Club to be sure your plumbing is getting regular check ups and that little plumbing problems (like a running toilet) are caught before they turn into big ones.